AriaSalvatrice/AriaModules/README.md

 - **Chromatic** - All the notes, all the time!
 It's a great deal if you like every note.
 - **Major** - The white keys of the piano!
 I'm not really sure why we need anything else, but hey, your call if you want something daring and spicy.
 - **Natural Minor** - It is the exact same thing as the major scale, but it has a different "tonic" making it more suitable for being sad.
-Sounds like a scam to me but ok.
+Yup, just a scam to sell you the same stuff as something new.
 - **Melodic Minor** - You can use it to write melodies!
 Before this scale was invented, music had no melodies.
 - **Harmonic Minor** - The fancy, high-culture, bourgeois minor scale, used by refined individuals.
 That shit slaps.
 - **Pentatonic Major** - It's the guitar scale!
 And it has only 5 notes!
 Yet guitars have 6 strings.
 How does it even work?
 Theory peeps must have felt really stupid after they came up with that one.